This article provides steps to change the boot device without using the virtual machine's BIOS and its limitation to 8 visible devices.

 Open a VM console and navigate to the BIOS > Boot section

-You can also choose the boot device using the virtual machine advanced options bios.bootOrder and bios.hddOrder.
-These settings override the boot order that you might have set in the virtual machine's BIOS previously.
+The boot device can be selected using the virtual machine advanced options bios.bootOrder and bios.hddOrder.
+These settings will override the previous boot order selection.

 To make this change, ensure that the virtual machine is currently in powered off state, then: